Community Grants Program

 What is auspicing?

 The ‘auspice organisation’ takes responsibility (legal and financial) of the grant on your group’s behalf.
-They will sign your grant agreement, receive and distribute grant funds under the grant agreement, ensure activities or events are completed, and submit end of funding reports on your behalf.
+They will sign your grant agreement, receive and distribute grant funds under the grant agreement, ensure activities or events are completed, and review Final Reports.
 Your group/organisation will still be known as the ‘grant recipient’.

 Does my group need an ABN?